 - We will counsel on healthy eating habits.

-How to Prepare Your Child for His or Her First Children’s Dentistry Visit
+How to Prepare Your Child for Their First Visit

 - Show them pictures of the office and team on this website